2Latinos/nuntius/README.md

 `nuntius` tries to execute your expectations by simply calling their declarations inside a `try-catch` expression.
-Because of this, non-matching expectations will return a `function_clause`, that is caught..
+Because of this, non-matching expectations will return a `function_clause`, that is caught.
-Since it's not possible (at this moment) to distinguish a `function_clause` provoked by `nuntius`' internal code or your own, we propose you always declare a catch-all expect that'll signal you that a given message wasn't handled.
-This can also be consulted by looking at the message history.
+Since it's not possible (at this moment) to distinguish a `function_clause` provoked by `nuntius`' internal code or your own, we propose you to make sure your functions don't fail with a `function_clause`.
+You can also check the message history to understand if a given message was mocked and/or passed through.

 ## Documentation